amvitor-cm/modern-nft-marketplace/README.md

 ## Overview

-NeoNFT is a modern, responsive NFT marketplace built with vanilla HTML, CSS, and JavaScript.
+NeoNFT is a modern, responsive frontend-only NFT marketplace built with vanilla HTML, CSS, and JavaScript.
 The platform features a clean, professional design with light/dark mode toggle, wallet integration, and comprehensive NFT browsing capabilities.

 ## Live Demo